BaPSF/bapsf_motion/docs/motion_builder/index.rst

 The :term:`motion builder` (i.e. |MotionBuilder|) has three fundamental roles for in the framework for probe drive motion:

-1. It defined the physical :term:`motion space` at probe drive will move in.
-This includes any excluded regions where a probe drive is not allowed to be, for example a region where a targe was position in the :term:`LaPD` chamber.
+1. It defines the physical :term:`motion space` at probe drive will move in.
+This includes any excluded regions where a probe drive is not allowed to be, for example a region where a target was position in the :term:`LaPD` chamber.
 2. Building and generating the :term:`motion list` that would be used for a data run.